-CLEAR staff (employed and sessional) and volunteers have a duty to adhere to the Adults at Risk Safeguarding Policy and Procedures and to notify their Safeguarding Officer on any matters regarding safeguarding adults at risk.
+CLEAR staff (employed and sessional) and volunteers have a duty to adhere to the Vulnerable Adults Safeguarding Policy and Procedures and to notify their Safeguarding Officer on any matters regarding safeguarding vulnerable adults.
 Staff and volunteers are also responsible for ensuring that they undertake the relevant training identified for their post.